Skip to main content

 The integrated VPN is Yesim’s headline feature.
 Toggle it on within the same app you use to manage your eSIM — no switching between apps, no separate subscription.
 During testing, the VPN added about 5-15% latency to browsing speeds but successfully bypassed geo-restrictions in Turkey and allowed secure browsing on public WiFi networks across all test countries.

 We tested Yesim in Thailand, Turkey, and Indonesia and averaged 25-80 Mbps download speeds.
-Speeds were respectable, though a step below Airalo’s averages in the same locations.
+Speeds were respectable, though a step below the top performers on this list.
 With the VPN active, expect the lower end of that range.

 Pricing